 The Realities of a Pulmonary Fibrosis Diagnosis

 There is no single test that will deliver a positive (or negative) pulmonary fibrosis (PF) diagnosis.
-Patients who present symptoms that doctors believe could be PF — shortness of breath, fatigue, chest pain, and a persistent cough — will have to undergo a series of tests to establish what the problem is.
+Patients who present symptoms which doctors believe could be PF, such as shortness of breath, fatigue, chest pain, and a persistent cough will have to undergo a series of tests to establish what the problem is.

 The difficulty in diagnosing pulmonary fibrosis is that the initial symptoms can mimic many other diseases — both mild and chronic.
-A pulmonologist will perform various tests including a physical exam, chest X-rays, a six-minute walk test to see how far you can walk in six minutes, a spirometry test to measure the amount of air you can exhale from your lungs, and a blood gas test to measure the amount of oxygen and carbon dioxide in your blood.
+A pulmonologist will perform various tests including a physical exam, chest x-rays, a six-minute walk test where they’ll record the distance you can walk in six minutes, a spirometry test to measure the amount of air you can exhale from your lungs, and a blood gas test to measure the amount of oxygen and carbon dioxide in your blood.
 In addition to these tests, a lung biopsy may be needed to establish whether fibrosis has occurred in the lungs.

 If you are diagnosed with pulmonary fibrosis, the doctor will establish what stage the disease is at and you can then decide on appropriate treatment.